San Diego Work and Investment Visa Lawyer by Habib Hasbini, Attorney at Law

 - A no-objection statement from your host government;

 - A request from an interested U.S. Government agency

 on your behalf;

 - A claim that you will be persecuted if you return to your country of residence;

 - A claim of exceptional hardship to a U.S. citizen or permanent resident spouse or child if you are required to return to your country of residence.

 - A request by a designated State health agency or its equivalent.

 J2 Visas/Family Members

-The spouse and minor children of participants in exchange programs may apply for derivative J2 dependent visas to accompany or follow to join the principal alien.
+The spouse and minor children of participants in exchange programs may apply for derivative J2 dependent visas to accompany or follow the principal alien.
 Dependents may apply to USCIS for authorization to accept employment in the U.S.